OJVELEZ/ApiRest/Readme Introduction.txt

 			404 Not found
 		PUT
-			Update (all the content except the ID) an existing singleton resource based on Identifier 200 OK
+			Update (all the content except the ID) an existing singleton resource based on Identifier If the ID dones not exists, in some cases the resource it's created 200 OK
 			401 Unathorized
 			404 Not found
 			405 Method Not Allowed
 		PATCH
-			Modify (only a part/patch) an existing singleton resource based on Identifier 200 OK
+			Modify (only a part/patch) an existing singleton resource based on Identifier MOdify not replaced the resource
+			Requires an authentication header
+			200 OK
 			401 Unathorized
 			404 Not found